-We feel enormously uncomfortable distinguishing between those who are Christian and those who are not within the church.
-John doesn’t.
-In fact, he has left the church tests by which to identify genunie Christianity from false.
-The reason this matters … Read more
+We feel uncomfortable distinguishing between those who are Christian and those who are not within the church because we have seen those distinctions misused.
+But there are times when it … Read more

 Perfect love drives out fear.
-In this part of his letter John gives the struggling Christian church assurance about the signs they belong to Jesus namely: the Spirit of God has led them to believe the truth that Jesus is … Read more
+In this part of his letter, John gives the struggling Christian church assurance about the signs they belong to Jesus namely: the Spirit of God … Read more

-Love is our most powerful and most abused four letter word.
-The poet W. H Auden in his famous poem about love wrote: ‘Law like love I say.
-Like law we often weep, like law we seldom keep.’
-Which is … Read more
+Love is our most powerful and most misused four-letter word.
+The poet W. H Auden in his famous poem Law, Like Love, as he struggles to define what law … Read more

 I do not want to make judgements on whether someone is a Christian or not if they claim to be one.
-However, John unsettles my tolerant comfort because he writes to the churches to give them ways to discern true … Read more
+However, John unsettles my tolerant comfort because he writes … Read more

 To derail trust in God we simply present a new thing to trust in.
-This sales pitch will be effective because, in our city ‘new’ means more up-to-date, more relevant, faster, more affordable… better.
-John, in his first letter to … Read more
+This sales pitch will be effective because, in our city ‘new’ means more up-to-date, more relevant, … Read more

 Why think about 1 John?

-John gives three reasons for writing his letter to the churches: to complete our joy (1:4), to promote holiness (2:1) and to build up confidence in the truths of Christianity (5:13).
-He writes against, false … Read more
+John gives three reasons for writing his letter to the churches: to complete our joy (1:4), to promote holiness (2:1) and to build up confidence … Read more

-John wants uncertain and damaged communities to have certainty, assurance in God.
-The certainty that John wants Christians to have is a discerning and tested assurance – not an unexamined fundamentalism.
-His path to certainty and assurance are truth (about … Read more
+John wants uncertain and damaged communities to have certainty and assurance in God.
+The certainty that John wants Christians to have is a discerning and tested assurance – not an … Read more